What is Climate Restoration?

 Why Carbon Removal?

 Net-zero strategies are important for ensuring we do not add more carbon to earth’s compromised atmosphere.
 But to restore the climate, we must remove the excess carbon that already exists in the atmosphere.
-This means removing legacy carbon and returning atmospheric CO2 to its pre-industrial level.
+This means removing legacy carbon and returning removing legacy carbon to achieve the 1.5 degree target set by the IPCC.

 Carbon removal is not a substitute for mitigation (preventing or reducing greenhouse-gas emissions) or adaptation (preventing or reducing damage from global warming) – but a timely and much-needed complement to them.
 Removing accumulated carbon from the atmosphere and storing it in solid forms will help climate activists and influential businesses alike to meet their long-sought environmental goals.